I told you why a VPN is so important and why my personal recommendation is IPVanish on NVIDIA Shield TV!

 This is one of my favorites.

 Netflix and Hulu are getting better at figuring out when you’re using a VPN.
-You may not be able to get access to content from another countries, but you still can keep your browsing habits private.
+You may not be able to get access to content from another country, but you still can keep your browsing habits private.
 Scramble will attempt to cloak and encrypt your connection so that it’s harder to detect.

 If they can’t detect it, then they’re less likely to block your connection meaning you get to binge-watch in anonymity.

-I’ve gone into more detail in my article about how to speed up your VPN connection, but the “cheat-sheet” version is that you’ll want to change your VPN Protocol to use UDP instead of TCP.
+I’ve gone into more detail in my article about how to speed up your VPN connection, but the “cheat sheet” version is that you’ll want to change your VPN Protocol to use UDP instead of TCP.

 Now that you’ve installed IPVanish on NVIDIA Shield TV, I recommend checking out some of these other popular articles: